keplergl/kepler.gl/docs/user-guides/c-types-of-layers/k.trip.md

 - Color

-  The path can be colored by an attribute from the geoJSON properties.
+  The path can be colored by an attribute from the properties.
   <img src="https://d1a3f4spazzrp4.cloudfront.net/kepler.gl/documentation/k-trip-attribute-colors.png" width="256" title="Color Attribute">

+- Stroke Width
+  Stroke width can be set by an attribute from the properties.

-* Trail Length
+- Trail Length

   Trail length determines how long it takes for a path to completely fade out.
 This can be adjusted using the slider.
 Short trail length retains few historical locations while long trail length retain more and show a longer tail.

-* Animation speed
+- Animation speed
   Animation speed can be adjusted using the animation control at the bottom.

 **When there are multiple layers**